Losant/losant-docs/docs/devices/overview.md

 #### Recent Device States

-To debug whether or not your device is sending state to Losant, you can use the `Recent Device States` log under the debug section of the device page.
+To debug whether your device is sending state to Losant, you can use the `Recent Device States` log under the debug section of the device page.

 ![Recent Device States](/images/devices/state-log.png "Recent Device States")

-This list will display the most recent 10 states published to Losant by this device.
+This list will display the 25 most recent states published to Losant by this device.
 It displays the raw JSON data that represents a state request.
-This list will automatically update once a minute, but you can force a refresh at any time by clicking the `Refresh` button on the bottom right.
+This list will automatically update as new state requests come in.

 #### Force State